The Lawyers Weekly 30 Under 30 is an exciting awards program that identifies the exceptional talents of young lawyers across Australia.

-In addition to its digital platform and awards, including the 30 Under 30, Australian Law Awards and Women in Law Awards, the monthly Lawyers Weekly print magazine is the only publication read in-depth each issue by Australia’s leading legal practitioners.
+In addition to its digital platform, conference and awards, the monthly Lawyers Weekly print magazine is the only publication read in-depth by Australia’s leading legal practitioners.

 It provides accurate and informative editorial coverage on the issues affecting the way law firms conduct their business, and the factors influencing the development of the industry.

-It includes expert opinion pieces, analysis of the issues impacting the business of firms, broader geographic coverage of events and issues and regular technology reports as well as regular training and education reports.
+It includes expert opinion pieces, analysis of the issues impacting on the business of firms, broader geographic coverage of events and issues, regular technology reports as well as regular training and education reports.